 Take off the diapers

 That was about it!
-If you follow these tips, I am sure you will have a great time with your baby in hot climate too!
+If you follow these tips, I am sure you will have a great time while spending with your baby in hot weather!
 If you want some inspiration regarding great vacation spots with babies, read other parents’ tips here.